Preschool

 Magic Fridays

-Themed Friday program: trips to the theater, museum, farm, sleepovers at preschool, concerts, animal encounters.
+Themed Friday program: trips to the theater, museum, farm, concerts, animal encounters.
 Every Friday is an adventure.

 Little Chefs